xtao-org/jsonhilo/README.md

 * `key`: an object's key ended.
 The argument of the handler contains the key as a JavaScript string.
 * `value`: a primitive JSON value ended.
 The argument of the event contains the corresponding JavaScript value: `true`, `false`, `null`, a number, or a string.

-Finally, there is the argumentless `end` event handler which is called by the `end` method of the stream.
+Finally, there is the argumentless `end` event handler which is called by the `end` method of the stream to confirm that the parsed JSON document is complete and valid.

 ## Fast